 FORGIVENESS, REDEMPTION, and RESTORATION!

-So, YES, the cycle is real!
+So, YES, the cycle is accurate!
 God allows you to experience the consequences (step 5), AND since He has already forgiven you, He waits patiently for your return and confession (repentance is part of confession).
 He constantly looks for your return like the prodigal son’s father, rejoices in your changed heart, and throws a party to welcome you back.

 Finally, the five steps are incomplete and not linear – it is a cycle or, hopefully, an upward spiral.
 When you apply the teaching of Jesus about forgiveness in Luke 17:3-10 into the process, there is almost a sigh that comes from your soul – thank you, Lord, that the “game” is not over when experiencing the consequences.